tuesday-freya/react-micro-frontend/README.md

 # Honeycomb Studio
-This micro app proof of concept has evolved into Honeycomb Studio, a low code platform that is under development.
+This micro app proof of concept has evolved into Honeycomb Studio ([microapp.studio](https://microapp.studio)), a low code platform that is under development.
 The platform utilizes micro apps provided by the platform and/or micro apps provided by the community to allow users to generate web applications without writing code.

 [Getting Started Tutorial: How to create a Honeycomb Application]( https://github.com/Schalltech/honeycomb-tutorials/blob/master/tutorials/getting%20started/create%20an%20application/README.md)